 Read More: Iran is safe to Travel

-Iran Travel FAQ about Visa: Iran visa is an endorsement indicating that the holder is allowed to enter, remain within, or to leave Iran for a limited period of time.
+Iran Travel Tips about Visa: Iran visa is an endorsement indicating that the holder is allowed to enter, remain within, or to leave Iran for a limited period of time.

 The visa is issued by the Embassies, Consulate Generals, and Interest Bureau of the IR.Iran.
 To issue your visa, the Ministry of Foreign Affairs (MFA) is the sole decision making authority.